kmhess/apersched/README.md

                         Minimum declination in decimal degrees used for survey pointings (default: 10.0).
 ```

-Modified versions of the original code were used as the Apertif imaging surveys progressed to prioritize different sky areas and their preferred calibrator strategies:
+Modified versions of the original code were used as the Apertif imaging surveys progressed to prioritize different sky areas and their preferred calibrator strategies.
+These are now found in the `scripts/` directory:
 * `make_imaging_hatlas.py` - Observe only medium-deep pointings in the H-ATLAS part of the sky.
 Alternate flux and pol cal each time.
 * `make_imaging_pponly.py` - Observe only medium-deep pointings in the Perseus-Pisces part of the sky.
 Visit both flux and pol cal between every observation.
 * `make_imaging_priority.py` - Prioritize very select fields at the very end of survey operations.